FEniCS/dolfinx/demo/la/eigenvalue/python/documentation.rst

   assemble(a, tensor=A)

-Note that we (in this example) first define the matrix ``A`` as a :py:class:`PETScMatrix` and then assemble the form into it.
+Note that we (in this example) first define the matrix ``A`` as a :py:class:`PETScMatrix <dolfin.cpp.PETScMatrix>` and then assemble the form into it.
 This is an easy way to ensure that the matrix has the right type.

 In order to solve the eigenproblem, we need to define an eigensolver.
 To solve a standard eigenvalue problem, the eigensolver